Schengen Visa Travel Insurance Guide

 - The European Union actually requires you to receive a stamp in your passport when you first arrive to a Schengen country.
 However, many borders do not have the appropriate staff to be able to do this.
 Not having a stamp could lead you to be detained and questioned when you try to leave the Zone.
 You will have to establish and prove when you first entered the Zone and without that stamp this task is not easily accomplished.

 - The Schengen Agreement allows only tourists and those traveling on business to travel without obtaining a visa.
 Those who are traveling for school, employment, or internships will need to obtain a visa before entering the Schengen Zone.
 You should also be aware that immigration officers at your port of entry have the right to decide what amount of traveling you are allowed and will determine if your activities constitute business or tourism.
-So, if you feel that your trip may qualify for study, employment, or internship, then you should contact your first destination country’s embassy and find the answers to your questions.
+So, if you feel that your trip may qualify for study, employment, or internship, contact your first destination country’s embassy for answers to your questions.

 Before you start planning your trip, it is important to know which countries are actually in the Schengen Zone so that you know where you can travel without needing a visa.
 You can travel between European countries in the Schengen Zone fairly easily and you can freely go almost anywhere you want to go.
 In order to best plan your trip, take a look and see which Schengen countries you are interested in visiting and which ones are close together.
 This will help you map out your itinerary.